 Yesterday evening, as the heat was finally receding and the sun dusting the sky with pink, I met my friend Deema.
 She is a children’s social worker in East Jerusalem, and one of the most creative and insightful specialists in children’s mental health whom I’ve ever met.
 “I love the way they think, children,” she has told me more than once.
 “They can take a simple incident, like seeing an ant walking by, and make it into a big story.”
 As we hadn’t seen each other in far too long, she invited me to join her family for iftar, the evening meal that breaks the Ramadan fast, and to spend the night with them in their house in Jerusalem’s Old City.

 At Damascus Gate she descended on me with the velocity of an avalanche.
-I had forgotten that being hugged by Deema is enough to get you sent to the spinal injuries unit.
+Being hugged by Deema is enough to get you sent to the spinal injuries unit.
 “I’m so excited to see you!
 You look good, habibti!
 Where have you been?
 What have you been doing?
 I’ve missed you!” – and I struggled to draw enough oxygen into my lungs to wheeze out, “Tamam, alhamdullilah,” before she pulled me into the intricate maze of little alleyways and courtyards that surrounds her home.

 “It was one o’clock in the night when they came.
 They wanted to climb on our roof, because we are the highest.
 We were sleeping.
 We woke from the crash of the glass when they broke the door.
 Then they came in with their guns, and we were all here in our pyjamas.”
 Deema’s ten-year-old sister nodded.
 “I was in bed,” she added, before losing interest and poking open a tin of crayons.
 And did they get you out of bed themselves, Zeynab, or did they let your mother do it?
 I almost asked, but I didn’t.
 It would have done her no good to tell.
 It would do me no good to know.